rmnldwg/lydata/README.md

 for dataset_spec in lydata.available_datasets(
     year=2023,              # show all datasets added in 2023
-    skip_disk=True,         # do not search on disk, but rather on GitHub ref="61a17e",           # may be some specific hash/tag/branch ):
+    use_github=True,        # do not search on disk, but rather on GitHub ref="61a17e",           # may be some specific hash/tag/branch ):
     print(dataset_spec.name)